SaumyajitDas001/COMSYS_Hackathon/README.md

-# Comsys Hackathon – Face Intelligence Tasks BY Saumyajit Das, Sreyan Datta
+# Comsys Hackathon – Face Intelligence Tasks By Saumyajit Das, Sreyan Datta

 This repository contains solutions for the two challenges from the Comsys Hackathon: